MAPReiff/CPE322-2022S/Lab7/README.md

 # Lab 7 - ThingSpeak and Google Sheets

-I pledge my honor that I have abided by the Stevens Honor SYstem.
+I pledge my honor that I have abided by the Stevens Honor System.

 ## Assignment